Sexual harassment claims, lawsuits, and several high profile departures - what's going on with Activision Blizzard?

 Last week (September 28), it was revealed that Activision Blizzard is now being investigated by the U.S. Securities And Exchange Commission (SEC).
 The investigation is reportedly examining whether Activision adequately disclosed to investors the severity of allegations made by the original lawsuit filed in July.
 An Activision spokesperson confirmed that the investigation is underway, adding that the studio is “cooperating with the SEC” with “the company’s disclosures regarding employment matters and related issues”.

-Yet another lawsuit was filed yesterday (September 27) by the U.S. Equal Employment Opportunity Commission (EEOC).
-The suit alleged that AB employees were subject to “sexual harassment that was severe or pervasive to alter the conditions of employment”.
+Yesterday (September 27), the U.S. Equal Employment Opportunity Commission (EEOC) filed action relating to Activision Blizzard, alleging that AB employees were subject to “sexual harassment that was severe or pervasive to alter the conditions of employment”.

-Just hours after EEOC filed the lawsuit, Activision Blizzard settled the matter for $18million (£13.1million).
+AB settled with EEOC for $18million (£13.1million).
 Speaking on the settlement, Activision Blizzard CEO Bobby Kotick said, “We thank the EEOC for its constructive engagement as we work to fulfil our commitments to eradicate inappropriate conduct in the workplace”.

 In a press release, Activision Blizzard has outlined steps for the company going forward.
 Firstly, any remaining $18million fund that is not issued to claimants will be donated to “charities that advance women in the video game industry or promote awareness around harassment and gender equality issues”.